-For City employees to perform comparable work to maintain these non-standard improvements within Pier 70 Phase 1 would cost \$199,796 annually based on an estimated cost of maintenance of \$2.87 per sq. ft, as compared to the zero cost option proposed under a Proposition J contract.
+As required for the Proposition J analysis, the cost for City employees to perform comparable work to maintain these non-standard improvements within Pier 70 Phase 1 would be approximately \$199,796 annually based on an estimated cost of maintenance of \$2.87 per sq. ft.
+Therefore, the proposed Prop J is estimated to generate savings of \$43,140 per year.